 NEW YORK—As the saying goes, “If you can make it here, you can make it anywhere.”
 For visual artists, making a name for yourself and succeeding can be an arduous journey.
 As a teenager, Tyler Loftis took a chance, dropping out of high school and moving from the Midwest to New York City to pursue his life-long passion for art.

 After diligent study, he “made it” as a professional artist, and has since been striving to help emerging artists thrive.
 Moreover, the Michigan native wants to raise awareness about painting and the culture of art more broadly across the whole of the United States.

 His latest project is the culmination of years of work and is a way for him to celebrate his success and give back to the community.

 On Nov.
-14, 2018, Loftis is hosting an art auction entitled “Portraits for Purpose.”
-Loftis has painted nine portraits of notable New Yorkers, and will be auctioning off his work.
-The proceeds from each painting will go to the subject’s charity of choice.
+14, 2018, Loftis hosted an art auction entitled “Portraits for Purpose.”
+Loftis painted nine portraits of notable New Yorkers, and auctioned off his pieces with the proceeds going to charity.